 For his hobbies, John enjoys the outdoors, hunting, and fishing.
 He and Rhonda are a little nervous about being empty-nesters, but are using the budget increase for dining out.

-Mrs. Otu serves on the Board of Directors of Downtown Phoenix Partnership, Inc. and as the Vice Chair of Marketing, Communications and Public Affairs on the Association of American Medical Colleges Group on Institutional Advancement Steering Committee.
+Recently appointed by the Mayor of Phoenix as a member of the Phoenix Women’s Commission, Allison also serves as a Board Member of Downtown Phoenix Partnership, Charter 100, Hance Park Conservancy, and the Children’s Museum of Phoenix.
 She was the founder and organizer behind Connect2STEM – the largest STEM outreach event in Phoenix – which celebrates Science, Technology, Engineering, Math and Medicine.
-Connect2STEM has attracted over 30,500 attendees and generated 1 million media impressions over the last five years.
+Connect2STEM has attracted over 30,500 attendees and generated 1 million media impressions over the last several years.

-Allison received her Bachelor of Arts degree in Broadcast Journalism from Ball State University in Muncie, Ind. and her Executive MBA from University of Arizona Eller College of Management.
+Mrs. Otu received her Bachelor of Arts degree in Broadcast Journalism from Ball State University in Muncie, Indiana and her Executive MBA from University of Arizona Eller College of Management.

 It is such an honor to have been part of the ASA family for over a decade.
 I never cease to be amazed to see how ASA’s academic and arts programs and culture enable students to both become self-directed scholars and artists, while ever building and sustaining a safe and accepting school community.